Formula of Past Continuous Tense

-- Before her speech in the university, she was practicing five-seven every day.
+- Before her speech at the university, she was practicing five-seven every day.

-- Before her speech in the university, she practiced five-seven every day.
+- Before her speech at the university, she practiced five-seven every day.

 This tense is also used when we want to make a definite arrangement for the future in the past.

-- I enquired him what he was doing next Friday.
-(This is a definite arrangement for the future in the past)
+- I asked him what he was doing next Friday.
+(This is a definite arrangement for the future in the past.)

-They are sometimes used together when we want to indicate a longer action and a new action happened in the middle of that action; we use past continuous tense for longer action and past simple for the new action.
+Past simple and past continuous tenses are sometimes used together when we want to indicate a longer action and a new action happened in the middle of that action; we use past continuous tense for the longer action and past simple for the new action.

 - When I saw you, you were playing cricket?

 - They were talking about him when he called.